Version 1.2 for Windows XP, Vista, 7, 8, 10 and 11, including 64-bit versions.

-Download Full Version of Software – Try it Free for 30 Days
+Download Full Version of Software Above – Try it Free for 30 Days

 A full version of the software can be downloaded above and used for free for a 30-day trial.
 After 30 days, if you want to continue using the software, you must purchase a license.
 The file da12.exe will be downloaded.
 Executing this file will install the software on your system including the user’s guide.